Regional trade agreements

 Many WTO members continue to be involved in negotiations to create new RTAs.
 Like the agreements in force, most new negotiations are bilateral.
 However, a recent development has been negotiations and new agreements among several WTO members.
 This includes developments in:

-- Latin America to form the Pacific Alliance between Chile, Colombia, Mexico and Peru; and
+• Latin America, with the establishment of the Pacific Alliance between Chile, Colombia, Mexico and Peru; and

-- Africa with the Tripartite Agreement between parties to the Common Market for Eastern and Southern Africa (COMESA), the East African Community (EAC) and the Southern African Development Community (SADC) and the African Continental Free Trade Agreement (AfCFTA).
+• Africa, with the entry into force of the African Continental Free Trade Area (AfCFTA), and negotiations for the Tripartite Agreement, linking parties to the Common Market for Eastern and Southern Africa (COMESA), the East African Community (EAC) and the Southern African Development Community (SADC).

 Negotiations on RTAs